+ What is Remote Year?

 There are three steps:

-After reviewing your responses, a member of our admissions team may invite you to complete the final-round application.
+After reviewing your responses, you will be invited to complete an application.
 This is where you tell us more about your employment situation, your personal and professional goals for the year, and your possible departure dates.

 Selected applicants will be asked to participate in a video interview with a member of our admissions team.

-If you’re accepted, you’ll receive an offer from our admissions committee for a specific Remote Year program.
+If you’re accepted, you’ll then receive an offer from our admissions committee for a specific Remote Year program and be given access to critical resources and coaching to assist you in preparing for your year of travels.

 + What do you look for in an applicant?